Automatically Skip Profanity on ClassHook

 Video Tutorial

-Click the “CC” button beneath the video description to control caption settings.
+Click the Closed Captioning (CC) button beneath the video player to access the subtitles settings.

 ClassHook’s video library is constantly growing in a variety of subjects.
-By allowing you to skip profanity present in videos, we hope you’ll feel comfortable using a variety of videos in the classroom and with your students.
+By allowing you to skip profanity present in videos, we hope you’ll feel comfortable using a variety of videos in your work with students.